top of page

 22. Liverpool Daily Post, 2nd November 1918, page 7.
 British Newspaper Archive, digital image, Find My Past.
 Originals at British Library National Newspaper Building at Boston Spa, West Yorkshire.
 Liverpool Daily Post 02 November 1918 Page 7 | findmypast.co.uk

-23. Mabel Hepzibah Cowlin & Helen Coleridge Davis, 1921 Census, Archive reference: RG15; Piece No. 17504; Schedule 264, digital image, Find My Past.
+23. Mabel Hepzibah Cowlin & Helen Coleridge Davis, 1921 Census, Archive reference: RG15; Piece No. 17504; Schedule 264, digital image, Ancestry.
 England, Wales & Scotland Census.
 Original held by The National Archives, Kew, London.
-Record Transcription: 1921 Census Of England & Wales | findmypast.co.uk
+1921 England Census - Ancestry.co.uk

 24. Western Daily Press, 5th December 1927, page 7.
 British Newspaper Archive, digital image, Find My Past.
 Originals at British Library National Newspaper Building at Boston Spa, West Yorkshire.
 Western Daily Press 05 December 1927 Page 7 | findmypast.co.uk